When running can you wear your waist trainer?

 The short answer is yes!
 Walking, jogging, running - all these cardio exercises can be done while your wearing a waist trainer.

-Using a gym waist clincher is especially effective in increasing the intensity of any cardio workout.
+Using a gym waist trainer is especially effective in increasing the intensity of any cardio workout.
 The high body core heat helps to burn more fat around the hip and belly section.

 Running, is a fantastic way to workout, helping with your endurance and cardio health!
 Using a waist trainer when running helps to increase the core heat, making you sweat and burn fat at a faster rate.